choener/Gene-CluEDO/README.md

 1. Prohaska, Sonja J. and Berkemer, Sarah and Externbrink, Fabian and Gatter, Thomas
     and Retzlaff, Nancy and The Students of the Graphs and Biological Networks Lab 2017
-    and H\"oner zu Siederdissen, Christian and Stadler, Peter F.
+    and Hoener zu Siederdissen, Christian and Stadler, Peter F.
     *Expansion of Gene Clusters and the Shortest Hamiltonian Path Problem*
     2017
     preprint: http://www.bioinf.uni-leipzig.de/~choener/pdfs/pro-ber-2017.pdf